ccao-data/data-architecture/docs/design-docs/reporting-sot.md

 Even aggregate statistics like counts can change over time based on what is or is not included in the underlying data.

-The goal of the new views would to be apply a single set of consistent filters, methods, and SOPs, such that the resulting statistics are comparable across time.
+The goal of the new tables would to be apply a single set of consistent filters, methods, and SOPs, such that the resulting statistics are comparable across time.